dandv/smartlook.github.io/_docs/sdk/xamarin.md

 void StartTimedCustomEvent(string name, Dictionary<string, string> eventProperties = null)
 ```

-This will not send out any event, but once the `track(...)` with the corresponding event gets called it will have extra **duration** property with the time interval between the `start...` and `track...` calls.
+This will not send out any event, but once the `TrackCustomEvent(...)` with the corresponding event gets called it will have extra **duration** property with the time interval between the `Start...` and `Track...` calls.

 Properties set in the `StartTimedCustomEvent` will be merged with properties set in `TrackCustomEvent`.
 Properties from the  `TrackCustomEvent` will have higher priority and will override conflicting properties from `StartTimedCustomEvent` call.